Principal Message - Why SJHS

 The core value of St. Joseph High School is to image Christ in mind, heart, body, and soul.

 “May you know how to put yourself out cheerfully, discreetly and generously each day, serving others and making their lives more pleasant.
 To act in this way is to practice the true charity of Jesus Christ." -Saint Josemaria Escriva

-Erinn has been dedicated to the field of education for 18 years; she's worked in Catholic schools, public high schools and middle schools, universities, and arts programs in many capacities: a full-time school administrator, a tenure-track faculty member at a university, a curriculum developer, and an English teacher (both Advance Placement and International Baccalaureate trained).
+Erinn has been dedicated to the field of education for 20 years; she's worked in Catholic schools, public high schools and middle schools, universities, and arts programs in many capacities: a full-time school administrator, a tenure-track faculty member at a university, a curriculum developer, and an English teacher (both Advance Placement and International Baccalaureate trained).
 She has maintained these roles in addition to being an adjunct professor in several graduate colleges of education and as an educational consultant specializing in faculty and staff professional development and curriculum design solutions.
 She is elated to bring her skills as an educational leader to St. Joseph High School and to partner with families to ensure their students' success.
-Along with teachers and staff, Erinn will strive to continue the success established by previous administration by building strong relationships with parents, students, faculty, staff, Archdiocesan and Josephite communities, and with community partners.
-Erinn relocated to the Central Coast with her husband, their daughter, and their dogs (Hamlet and Opheilia) to join the St. Joseph High School family.
+Along with teachers and staff, Erinn strives to continue the success established by previous administration by building strong relationships with parents, students, faculty, staff, Archdiocesan and Josephite communities, and with community partners.
+Erinn relocated to the Central Coast with her husband, their daughter, and their dogs (Hamlet and Opheilia) to join the St. Joseph High School family in 2018.